andrew/ultimate-awesome/README.md

 - [awesome-Robot-Operating-Syetem](https://github.com/tinyzqh/awesome-Robot-Operating-Syetem) - Learning Resources And Links Of Robot Operating System（updating）.
 - [awesome-niri](https://github.com/Vortriz/awesome-niri) - An awesome list for niri related projects.
 - [Awesome-EdgeAI](https://github.com/wangxb96/Awesome-EdgeAI) - Resources of our survey paper "Optimizing Edge AI: A Comprehensive Survey on Data, Model, and System Strategies".
-- [awesome-speech-emotion-recognition](https://github.com/abikaki/awesome-speech-emotion-recognition) - 😎 Awesome lists about Speech Emotion Recognition.
 - [component-based-theming](https://github.com/aleksip/component-based-theming) - Resources for component-based theming with Drupal and Twig.
+- [awesome-gtfs](https://github.com/andredarcie/awesome-gtfs) - :bus: A collection of awesome gtfs libraries, resources and other things.
 - [awesome-payment](https://github.com/baiyutang/awesome-payment) - 支付业务常用汇总.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
 - [awesome-tech-courses](https://github.com/drhazemali/awesome-tech-courses) - A curated list of the best LinkedIn Learning courses to skill up your technology career.
 Whether you're just starting out or looking to advance your expertise, this repository provides top-rated courses across various technology domains.